lifemapper/bison/_sphinx_config/pages/data_input.rst

 -----------------------

 2023, Year 4 SOW specifies:
-  * US Regristry of Introduced and Invasive Species
+  * US Registry of Introduced and Invasive Species
   * GBIF occurrence data from the US with coordinates
   * US Census state and county boundaries
   * American Indian and Alaskan Native Land Area Representations (AIAN‐LAR)